GeekInTheNorth/TeamPayrollBoard/README.md

 * Added the ability to configure the refresh rate for the page.
 * Removed the float from the title that could sometimes result in items being displayed to the right of the title box.
 * Changed logic for turning Youtrack milliseconds into a date and time
+* Added the ability to display a list of messages in a json file
+* Allow the Refresh time to be configured

 TODO
 ====

-* Allow the Refresh time to be configured
 * Try and remove tables from count screens